Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_clown_activation_credits                0       // The number of credits to give the clown when they are activated ttt_clown_hide_when_active                  0       // Whether the clown should be hidden from other players' Target ID (overhead icons) when they are activated.
 Server or round must be restarted for changes to take effect ttt_clown_show_target_icon                  0       // Whether the clown has an icon over other players' heads showing who to kill.
-Server or round must be restarted for changes to take effect ttt_clown_credits_starting                  0       // The number of credits a clown should start with
+Server or round must be restarted for changes to take effect ttt_clown_heal_on_activate                  0       // Whether the clown should fully heal when they activate or not ttt_clown_credits_starting                  0       // The number of credits a clown should start with

 // Beggar